google/WebFundamentals/src/content/en/showcase/2017/within.md

 {# wf_published_on: 2017-02-02T18:00:00.000Z #}
 {# wf_updated_on: 2017-02-02T18:00:00.000Z #}
 {# wf_featured_image: /web/showcase/2017/images/within/featured.png #}
 {# wf_featured_snippet: Within is a platform for storytelling in Virtual Reality and is available everywhere VR is.
 This includes the web.
-Leveraging WebVR, viewers are able to go to the website, click a link, and immediately watch Within’s films in immersive VR - including high end head-mounted displays.
+Leveraging WebVR, viewers are able to go to a website, click a link, and immediately watch Within’s films in immersive VR - including high end head-mounted displays.
 During the development process the team discovered rendering text is difficult in this new environment, and they created an example using shaders to make it a smoother process. #}
 {# wf_tags: webvr,casestudy #}